-Jonathan Davies, Network Rail Project Director, said: "We would like to thank in advance our passengers and local residents for their patience while we undertake this important, transformative work at Bristol East junction.
+Mike Gallop, Network Rail's interim Wales and Western managing director, said: "We would like to thank in advance our passengers and local residents for their patience while we undertake this important, transformative and complex piece of engineering work at Bristol East Junction.

-"We are working closely with the train operating companies to ensure disruption is minimised as much as possible and we encourage passengers to plan ahead and check before they travel, particularly during this period."
+"We want to keep passengers moving, and we're working with train companies to enable this to be on trains as much as possible, although your journey may involve a rail replacement service.
+We aim to get passengers to their end destination safely and on time and encourage everyone to plan ahead and check before they travel, particularly during this eight-week period."